carpentries-incubator/reproducible-publications-quarto/_episodes/06-writing-styling-rmd.md

 keypoints:
 - "The visual editor has made formatting much easier."
-- "You can apply rmd styling without prior Rmarkdown knowledge."
+- "You can apply rmd styling without prior R Markdown knowledge."
 - "You can include inline code to narratives for basic calculations."
 ---

 ## Formatting Rmd Documents with the Visual Editor

-As we mentioned earlier, the visual editor in RStudio has made Rmarkdown formatting much more effortless.
+As we mentioned earlier, the visual editor in RStudio has made R Markdown formatting much more effortless.
 It provides improved productivity for composing longer-form articles and analyses with R Markdown.
 The visual markdown editing is available in RStudio v1.4 or higher.
 Markdown documents can be edited in either source or visual mode.
 To switch into visual mode for a given document, toggle on the compass icon at the top-right of the document toolbar (or alternatively the ⌘⇧ F4 keyboard shortcut).
 This will prompt a formatting bar through which you can apply styling, add links, create tables, and others similar to functions you find in google docs and other document editors.
 Note that you can switch between source and visual mode at any time (editing location and undo/redo state will be preserved when you switch).
 Let’s try it!
 Feel free to follow along or just watch this quick demo.
 But first, make sure to have your visual editor enabled on your screen.

 ### Editor Toolbar